lidofinance/docs/docs/integrations/aave/specification.md

 If apply above equations to stETH as is, the staking profit will not be distributed across the aSTETH holders but will be accumulated on the balance of the aSTETH token.

 To make rebases profit accountable, `AStETH` introduces an additional index - **stETH rebasing index**.
-The stETH rebasing index - express the income from rebases of stETH token in time.
+The stETH rebasing index - express the rewards from rebases of stETH token in time.
 StETH rebasing index might be calculated as follows:

 ```solidity
 function _stEthRebasingIndex() returns (uint256) {